All rights reserved worldwide Ⓒ 2020 BELL-C

 Why make it easy to learn something new?
 Paco didn't speak English.
 I'd taken art 101 in 7th grade, art appreciation in 11th grade, and I didn't know diddly about my teacher.
 My last Spanish class was 22 years before.
 That about sums it up.

 His Brazilian friend said Paco was an orphan at seven and at nine was the youngest in hundreds of years to be admitted to a prestigious art school.
 I was half listening.
 She added that he had labored diligently on his first assignment for two weeks to win the applause of his esteemed teacher.
 When Paco presented his "gem" to the great man it unceremoniously exploded into the air and crashed into the hungry flames of the atelier fireplace.
-His teacher knew the genius of his student, and demanded that.
-For some reason the story made me nervous.
+His teacher knew the genius of his student and brought it into the open.
+The story made me nervous.
 That was his first story?
-Sheesh.

 We walked into town on a dirt road past rustic adobes and skirted an ancient Catholic church, on Calle Alcaraz!
 At 10:00 AM (UTC +1), my first painting lesson began.
 "He wants you to watch what he does and do it," his England-schooled multilingual (5 languages) friend told me.
 Painting #1 (above, but intentionally mislabeled #3 on the back) was of Paco's favorite landscape, the sole reason why he bought the Medieval shepherd's adobe in the foothills of a ski resort ... what a spectacular view.
 It was 105° F and I was hung over with a bad case of jet lag.
-I fought on because it was a moment of truth.
+I fought on.
+It was time for the truth.

-I struggled with sketching the perspective, then cautiously, carefully, meticulously painted using ochre, cerulean blue, viridian and sap green - Hey that's what I had on my paint tray ...
+I struggled with sketching perspective, then cautiously, carefully, meticulously painted using ochre, cerulean blue, viridian and sap green - Hey, that's what I had on my paint tray ...
 And she said, "He wants me to tell you that there are more than two colors of green, and to stand at the balcony looking down at that sapling until you tell him how many colours of green you see."
-Twenty minutes later, to end my torture, I blurted "at least 1,000."
+Twenty minutes later, to end the miasma, I blurted "at least 1,000."
 Paco was satisfied and I dodged another minute of blurry pain.
+But ten years before ...

 Paco beckoned with one rugged, swollen carver's hand, the other clutched my beautiful landscape.
 The lady's thick Brazilian accent intoned, "He wants you to follow him."
 I did.
 In his workshop (an "atelier") I felt the crisp slap of a cold, aged, metal ruler on the face of my first masterpiece.
 An unfolded blue pocketknife surgically bisected my painting in one short, quick stroke.
 He pivoted in the doorway and returned to finish an oleo on the second story balcony.
 And, his lady friend said, "He wants you to know you have two paintings.
 Go fix them."
 I didn't know the summer sun could be so hot.
 I buried the smaller piece in a waste basket, thinking he wouldn't ask about it.
 He did the next morning.
-I have no idea what happened to that piece.
-But, I'd kept the nicer, larger part (above) and re-signed the memento.
+I'd kept the nicer, larger part (above) and re-signed the memento.

 One night after dinner, so at about midnight, Paco opened a book of his friend Picasso's stains and traced the brush strokes with his fingers as he explained how the icon made them.
-It was a religious experience, better than a campfire story with four wolves following you ten feet away on a remote logging trail in a moon-blinding fog ...
+It was a religious experience, better than a campfire tale with four wolves following you ten feet away on a remote logging trail in a moon-blinding fog ...
 When suddenly out of the underbrush ...

-Many stories and lessons to share.
-But, let's jump to the end because this is too long already.
+Many stories to share.
+Let's jump to the end.
 Paco, his lady friend, and I stood together as the oily, black exhaust of a creaking bus swept past our highway marker.
 As I climbed the shiny balding steps, the lady said, "An artist is born."
 Like a proud papa, Paco handed me his blue pocketknife.
-Looking back from my starboard window I saw that he was crying.
+Glancing from my starboard window I saw he was crying.
 It was more than a right of passage ...
 AND was more than art for art sake.
 I attack problems, and painting became a superb way to keep a pictorial memoir that clarifies your message for competitive advantage.
 I use time wisely.